 Criminal defense attorney Steven Rodemer is a passionate advocate for the rights of the accused.
 As a former prosecutor, he knows the ins and outs of Colorado’s criminal justice system, understands the tactics prosecutors use, and has earned the respect of judges, legal colleagues, and grateful clients.
 His work ethic and unwavering commitment to every client has made him a rising star in the Colorado Springs legal community.
 AVVO rates Steve with a perfect score of 10 (superb), the highest rating possible.

-For an advocate who will fight for the best resolution for now and for the future, call the Law Offices of Steven T. Rodemer immediately if you have been questioned or arrested for any crime, or accused of drunk driving.
+For an advocate who will fight for the best resolution for now and for the future, call Rodemer | Kane. immediately if you have been questioned or arrested for any crime, or accused of drunk driving.
 The initial consultation is free.